benjGam/Response-Normalizer/README.md

 }
 ```

-By adding `queryParamsOptions` object, it's possible to dig into options, there's 2 keys to personnalize format:
+By adding `queryParamsOptions` object, it's possible to dig into options, there's 2 keys to personalize format:

 - `joinedBy`: This represents the operator of joining (**DEFAULT**: 'and')
     <details>